keptn-contrib/dynatrace-service/documentation/sli-provider.md

 ## Known Limitations

 - The Dynatrace Metrics API provides data with the "eventual consistency" approach.
-Therefore, the metrics data retrieved can be incomplete or even contain inconsistencies in case of timeframes that are within two hours of the current datetime.
+Therefore, the metrics data retrieved can be incomplete or even contain inconsistencies for timeframes within two hours of the current time.
 Usually, it takes a minute to catch up, but in extreme situations this might not be enough.
-The dynatrace-service tries to mitigate this issue by delaying calls to the metrics API by 60 seconds.
+The dynatrace-service tries to mitigate this issue by delaying SLI retrieval by up to 120 seconds in situations where the evaluation end time is close to the current time.